Houston Boines: Biography

 Boines was born in Hazlehurst, Mississippi, on December 30, 1918.
 He was still living in Hazelhurst when he enlisted in the United States Army in January 1941, before the United States entered World War II.
 After his service, he played with guitarists Charley Booker, Houston Stackhouse, and Eddie Cusic.

 In 1952, musician and talent scout Ike Turner brought Boines to record for the Biharis Brothers at Modern.
 Boines signed to their subsidiary Blues & Rhythm Records.
-Turner accompanied Boines on piano during the session in Greenville, Mississippi in January 1952.
+Turner accompanied Boines on piano during the session in Greenville, Mississippi, in January 1952.
 He also backed Charley Booker on a few tracks during that session.
 Boines' record Going Home / Relation Blues was released on Blues & Rhythm.
-The single "Superintendent Blues"/"Monkey Motion" was released on Modern's subsidiary RPM Records in August 1952.
+The single "Superintendent Blues" / "Monkey Motion" was released on Modern's subsidiary RPM Records in August 1952.

 Boines met guitarist Little Milton in Leland, Mississippi.
 Milton brought Boines to record for Sam Phillips at Sun Records in Memphis, Tennessee.
 During a session in December 1953, backed by Milton on guitar and Ike Turner on piano, Boines recorded two tracks, including "Carry My Business On."
 They remained unissued until the latter appeared on the compilation Sun: The Roots Of Rock: Volume 2: Sam's Blues in 1976.

 Boines broadcast on the radio program King Biscuit Time on KFFA in Helena, Arkansas.
 Houston Stackhouse, recalled that Boines was still playing in local clubs later in life, but he just faded on out.
 He'd drink so much."
-Death records in Mississippi reveal that a man named Huston Boines died on November 8, 1970 in Jackson, it's presumed to be Houston Boines.
+Death records in Mississippi reveal that a man named therein as Huston Boines died on November 8, 1970, in Jackson; it is presumed to be Houston Boines.
 Stackhouse also confirmed that Boines died around that time.